outbrain/cv-boostifier/README.md

 Let's help other developers to get a job.

-We invite everyone who want to contribute to the project to join!
+We invite everyone who want to contribute to the project to join and develop more skins!

 See our [contribution guide](CONTRIBUTING.md).